guillaume-haerinck/cube-beast-editor/doc/README.md

 - There is no specularity component, but if we had to implement it, we would have used the [Cook-Torrance](https://learnopengl.com/PBR/Theory) [PBR model](http://www.pbr-book.org/).
 - At the end of our lighting pass, we do not apply any [Gamma correction](https://learnopengl.com/Advanced-Lighting/Gamma-Correction), or [HDR correction](https://learnopengl.com/Advanced-Lighting/HDR) as it wasn't matching perfectly with our brush color.

 As you can see below, we also generate a [shadow map](https://en.wikipedia.org/wiki/Shadow_mapping) for the directionnal light, and we will add screen-space ambient occulusion (SSAO) in the future.
 More on that on part III.
+Below you can see our first 4 passes, the 2 missings ones dedicated to the Gui (we do not want to spoil).

 <br>